 Monthly Sunday Field Trips

 What was everyone's favorite day in school?
 Field trip day!
 We've been taking a lot of fun weekend "field trip" rides all over San Diego county and now want to share some of our favorites with you.
-Every second Sunday of each month we are going on a field trip to various locations to ride some super awesome dirt trails at party pace.
+Sunday of each month (usually the second Sunday) we are going on a field trip to various locations to ride some super awesome dirt trails at party pace.
 This is meant to be a fun social ride with plenty of meet up spots and everyone finishing together.
-Each week we will announce the route since weather will be the biggest deciding factor.
+Each month we will announce the route since weather will be the biggest deciding factor.
 If you want to be a good student and study the routes ahead of time click the link at the top of the page.
 All of the routes (depending on fitness and abilities) are doable on a gravel, hardtail or full-squish.

 The rides will not start from the shop so you must be able to provide your own transportation.
 Start times may vary based on location and weather but plan on being on the bike between 9:30 and 10:30am.
 We will announce the final rollout time each month so you don't get left behind.
 If you have a Strava account be sure to join the AAB club and so you can get your "permission slip" to join each ride and we know how many heads to count.